eclipse-archived/ceylon-ide-eclipse/README.md

 [Ceylon]: http://ceylon-lang.org/

-## Installing the Eclipse Plugin
+## Installing the Ceylon plugin

 [sdk]: https://github.com/ceylon/ceylon-sdk
 [formatter]: https://github.com/ceylon/ceylon.formatter
 [java2ceylon]: https://github.com/ceylon/ceylon.tool.converter.java2ceylon
 [common]: https://github.com/ceylon/ceylon-ide-common

-### From the update site
+### Installing from the main update site

-The is the simplest way to install the Ceyon IDE Eclipse plugin is simply to follow the instructions found there:
+The simplest way to install the Ceyon IDE Eclipse plugin is simply to follow the instructions found here:

 <http://ceylon-lang.org/documentation/1.2/ide/install>

-### From a local snapshot site built with Tycho/Maven 3
+### Installing from a local snapshot site built with Tycho/Maven 3

 If you want to have an up-to-date version of the Ceylon IDE based on the latest code of all Ceylon projects, this is the recommended method.